-- 1. Click the Refresh/Save icon to the right of the rule set on the rule set screen. - 2.
-The Refresh/Save icon will turn to an hourglass as the associated tables are rescanned. - 3.
+- 1. Click the Actions (...) drop-down to the right of a rule set on the rule set screen, and then select the Refresh option. - 2.
+The Refresh/Save icon on the grid will turn to an hourglass as the associated tables are rescanned. - 3.
 After the refresh is complete, the Refresh/Save icon will return to the circular arrow.